wp-plugins/wripl/readme.txt

 == Installation ==

+1. Go to http://wripl.com/register and register your app.
-1. Upload `wripl-wordpress-plugin` to the `/wp-content/plugins/` directory
+1. Upload `wripl` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress, and follow appropriate instructions.
+1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Contact wripl directly for api tokens, and fill them out under the wripl settings.
+1. In wripl wordpress settings fill in your 'Consumer Key' & 'Consumer Secret' from http://wripl.com/my-sites
+1. Lastly Queue Published Content.

 == Frequently Asked Questions ==